About the author

 Even better for female documentary filmmakers, Mountainfilm promotes and encourages diversity behind the camera.

-The National Endowment for the Arts is the independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities.
+The National Endowment for the Arts (NEA) is the independent federal agency whose funding and support gives Americans the opportunity to participate in the arts, exercise their imaginations, and develop their creative capacities.

 While the NEA isn’t specifically focused on documentary film grants for women, it casts a wide net that often includes them.